davebdev/project01/README.md

 # Spellcheckers

-Spellcheckers is a game played against the computer.
+Spellcheckers is an online word game built primarily with javascript, and it is a game played against the computer.
 Loser (or computer, if first go) starts with the first letter, then the computer gets to add a letter, and each player takes turns to add letters until a word is made.
 Whoever finishes the word gets the points.

 ## HARD MODE